LinuxAtDuke/Intro-To-Linux/README.md

 Redirection can be used to take the output of a command and write it into to a file instead of standard output (the terminal).
 There are two types of file redirection, one for overwrite and one for append.

-    >    a single arrow is used to create a file, or overwrite the contents of an existing file if necessary good for sanity checks, many people will have a program that writes out a new file with a specific output and check back against it
+`>`: A single arrow is used to create a file, or overwrite the contents of an existing file if necessary.
+Good for sanity checks.
+Many people will have a program that writes out a new file with a specific output and check back against it.

-    >>   a double arrow is used to append to an existing file, very useful for logs, or continuing records so you can just add lines to the end
+`>>`: A double arrow is used to append to an existing file.
+Very useful for logs or continuing records, where you just want to add lines to the end

-In this example, we use the `df` command to show the disk usage for the user's home directory and saves the output into a file called my_quota.txt:
+In this example, we use the `df` command to show the disk usage for the user's home directory, and save the output into a file called my_quota.txt:

     [user@compute ~]$ df -h ~ > my_quota.txt
     [user@compute ~]$ cat my_quota.txt